Kernix13/beginner-git-commands/README.md

 From freeCodeCamp, here is what the `-p` flag does:

 > The `-p` flag means "prune".
 After fetching, branches which no longer exist on the remote will be deleted.

+Double-check that the branch is gone with `git branch`.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>